THINGS TO DO IN BELFAST

 The International Wall

-Early History - The road orginally began its life as a small country lane leading in & out of Belfast, the Falls Road inherits its English name from ancient Irish phrase 'túath na bhFál'.
+The road orginally began its life as a small country lane leading in & out of Belfast, the Falls Road inherits its English name from ancient Irish phrase 'túath na bhFál'.
 Meaning, 'territory of the enclosures'.

 The size of the territory was equal to the Shankill civil parish and it included the greater part of todays modern city of Belfast.